 The FPPC has simplified the regulation to determine what constitutes a sufficiently "significant segment" of the public.
 Regulation 18703(b).
-A significant segment of the public is "at least 25 percent of" any of the following:
+A significant segment of the public is:

-- All businesses or nonprofit entities within the official's jurisdiction; - All real property, commercial real property, or residential real property within the official's jurisdiction; or

-All individuals within the official's jurisdiction.
+- At least 25 percent of any of the following: - ✓ All businesses or nonprofit entities within the official's jurisdiction; - All real property, commercial real property, or residential real property within the official's jurisdiction; or - $\checkmark$ All individuals within the official's jurisdiction. - At least 15 percent of residential real property within the official's jurisdiction, if the official's only interest in a government decision is the official's primary residence.